carlislerainey/wilks/doc/wilks.md

   pdf_document: default
   html_document: default
 csl: bib/apsr.csl
-title: Hypothesis Tests Under Separation
+title: Hypothesis Tests Under Separation[^title]
 author: Carlisle Rainey[^contact]
 ---

 [^contact]: Carlisle Rainey is Associate Professor of Political Science, Florida State University, 540 Bellamy, Tallahassee, FL, 32306. (\href{mailto:crainey@fsu.edu}{crainey@fsu.edu}).

+[^title]: All data and code for the paper are available at [https://github.com/carlislerainey/wilks/](https://github.com/carlislerainey/wilks/).
+A computational companion that illustrates how one can compute the quantities I discuss in the paper is available at [https://github.com/carlislerainey/wilks/blob/master/doc/cc-wilks.md](https://github.com/carlislerainey/wilks/blob/master/doc/cc-wilks.md).

 \begin{center}
 Version from \today.
 \end{center}

-\singlespace
+\vspace{1cm}

 \begin{quote}
 Separation commonly occurs in political science, usually when a binary explanatory variable perfectly predicts a binary outcome.
 In these situations, methodologists often recommend penalized maximum likelihood or Bayesian estimation.
 But researchers might struggle to identify an appropriate penalty or prior distribution.
 I show that while the popular Wald test produces misleading (even nonsensical) $p$-values under separation, likelihood ratio tests and score tests behave in the usual manner.
 Therefore, researchers can produce meaningful $p$-values with standard frequentist tools under separation \textit{without the use of penalties or prior information}.